-Mohican Young Star Academy has success resisting COVID-19
+Mohican Young Star Academy has success resisting Covid-19

 "Within a day (which would have made it eight days since his arrival) the boy started running a fever," she continued.
 "His test came back positive."

-"We are not celebrating," Starr stressed.
+"We are not celebrating," Starr added.
 "We continue to work very hard to prevent any contamination.
-We have set up a separate unit with its own entrance, restrooms and showers for quarantined youth supervised by staff who are not in contract with the rest of the institution.
+We have set up a separate unit with its own entrance, restrooms and showers for quarantined youth supervised by staff who are not in contact with the rest of the institution.
 This allows us to take in new residents, while other residential units have had to suspend their intake.
-We do daily temperature screenings for the entire population, and send home and get tested any staff who present symptoms like fever, cough, or upset stomach.
-Our protocols have been reviewed by a number of health and licensing organizations and we have been praised for our quick and well-through -out pandemic response."
+We do daily temperature screenings for the entire population, and send home and get tested any staff who present symptoms like fever, cough or upset stomach.
+Our protocols have been reviewed by a number of health and licensing organizations and we have been praised for our quick and well-throughout pandemic response."

 "We remain focused on our mission, to change youth’s lives," Starr said.
 "Our boys see their therapists and counselors, and during free time we try to take them out boating and hiking—any thing to keep them active while simultaneously social distancing."